emanuelegiona/ns3-ext-process/manual/3-usage.md

     ```cpp
     Ptr<ExternalProcess> myExtProc = CreateObjectWithAttributes<ExternalProcess>(
-    "Launcher", StringValue("<path/to/executable>"),                  // Mandatory (preferably an absolute path)
+    "TcpRole", UintegerValue(ExternalProcess::TcpRole::SERVER),   // Optional: TCP role of this instance (default: server)
+    "Launcher", StringValue("<path/to/executable>"),              // Optional: empty-string indicates a full-remote process (i.e. no launcher needed); it is mandatory for locally-launched processes however
     "CliArgs", StringValue("--attempts 10 --debug True"),         // Optional: CLI arguments for launcher script (depend on the executable)
+    "Address", StringValue("127.0.0.1"),                          // Optional: ignored for locally-launched processes; it is mandatory for full-remote processes when CLIENT role is selected for ns-3 however
-    "Port", UintegerValue(0),                               // Optional: default value (0) lets the OS pick a free port automatically
+    "Port", UintegerValue(0),                                     // Optional: default value (0) lets the OS pick a free port automatically; it is mandatory != 0 for full-remote processes however
-    "Timeout", TimeValue(MilliSeconds(150)),                // Optional: enables timeout on socket operations (e.g. accept, write, read)
+    "Timeout", TimeValue(MilliSeconds(150)),                      // Optional: enables timeout on socket operations (e.g. accept/connect, write, read)
     "Attempts", UintegerValue(10),                                // Optional: enables multiple attempts for socket operations (only if timeout is non-zero)
     "TimedAccept", BooleanValue(true),                            // Optional: enables timeout on socket accept operations (see above, 'Attempts')
     "TimedWrite", BooleanValue(true),                             // Optional: enables timeout on socket write operations (see above, 'Attempts')
     "TimedRead", BooleanValue(true)                               // Optional: enables timeout on socket read operations (see above, 'Attempts')
     );
     ```

     Explanation:

+    - ns-3 attribute `TcpRole` is _optional_ and it represents the TCP role taken by the `ExternalProcess` instance; available values are defined in `enum ExternalProcess::TcpRole`.

-    - ns-3 attribute `Launcher` is **mandatory** at the time of invoking `ExternalProcess::Create(void)`: it should contain the path to an existing executable file (_e.g._ bash script or similar).
+    - ns-3 attribute `Launcher`: for locally-launched processes, it is **mandatory** at the time of invoking `ExternalProcess::Create(void)`, and it should contain the path to an existing executable file (_e.g._ bash script or similar); a full-remote process can be specified by assigning the empty string (`""`) to this attribute.

+      > Non-empty strings result in attempting to create locally-launcher processes; invalid paths will yield a creation failure.

-    - ns-3 attribute `CliArgs` is _optional_ and it represents a single string containing additional CLI arguments to the external process (_default:_ empty string).
+    - ns-3 attribute `CliArgs` is _optional_ and it represents a single string containing additional CLI arguments to the external process (_default:_ empty string `""`).

         > The first argument passed to every executable is the TCP port used for communication (see below); the string hereby provided should contain arguments and their respective values considering that whitespace is used as a delimiter when splitting to tokens.

-        > _e.g._ the string `"--attempts 10 --debug True"` results in 4 additional tokens passed to the executable: `--attempts`, `10`, `--debug`, and `True`
+        > _e.g._ the string `"--attempts 10 --debug True"` results in 4 additional tokens passed to the executable: `--attempts`, `10`, `--debug`, and `True`.

+        > No CLI arguments are passed to full-remote processes, per definition: `ExternalProcess` does not handle launching the process thus no argument can be passed in this manner.

     - ns-3 attribute `Port` is _optional_ and it represents the port to use to accept communications via a TCP socket (_default:_ 0, _i.e._ allows the OS to pick a free port).

         > This value is automatically passed as the **first parameter** to your executable.
 The external process is thus expected to set up a TCP client and connect to IP address `127.0.0.1:<Port>` or `localhost:<port>`.

+        > Automatic port selection **is not** supported for full-remote processes.

     - ns-3 attributes `TimedAccept`, `TimedWrite`, and `TimedRead` change the default behavior (_i.e._ blocking socket operations, also indefinitely) into a using a timeout and repeated attempts; respectively, they refer to socket's `accept()` (used in `ExternalProcess::Create()`), `write()`, and `read()`.